-☐ Open the Switching > QoS/Priority > DiffServ > Assignment dialog. ☐ Assign the policy to a port: Click the button.
+□ Open the Switching > QoS/Priority > DiffServ > Assignment dialog. □ Assign the policy to a port: Click the 🗒 button.
 The dialog displays the Create window.
-In the Port drop-down list, select p In the Direction drop-down list, select In the Policy drop-down list, select Click the Ok button.
-1 1 Note: You cannot apply IP ACL rules an port. nd DiffServ rules together in the same direction on a $\ \square$ Save the changes temporarily.
-To do this, click the 🗸 button.
+In the Port drop-down list, select port 1/1.
+In the Direction drop-down list, select the In item.
+In the Policy drop-down list, select the policy1 item.
+Click the Ok button. - Note: You cannot apply IP ACL rules are port. nd DiffServ rules together in the same direction on a $\ \square$ To save the changes temporarily, clic ck the 🗸 button.
 Step 4: Enable the function globally.
-Open the Switching > QoS/Priority > Diff \square To enable the function, select the \emph{on} radio button in the Operation frame. \square Save the changes temporarily.
-To do this, click the 🗸 button.
-When the link on the port is up, the value e is up, in the Status column. enable Change to the Privileged EXEC mode. configure Change to the Configuration mode. class-map match-all class1 Creating a class named class1. class-map name class1 match protocol tcp Adding the tcp protocol as a match condition to the class. class-map name class1 match srcip 10.20.10.11 255.255.255.0 Adding the source IP address 10.20.10.11 as a match condition to the class. class-map name class1 match srcl4port http Adding the value http (TCP Port 80) as a match condition to the class. policy-map create policy1 in Creating a policy named policyl for incoming data packets (in). policy-map name policy1 class add class1 Assigning the class with the name class1 to the policy with the name policy1. policy-map name policy1 class name class1 drop Drop data packets. interface 1/1 Change to the interface configuration mode of interface 1/1. service-policy in policy1 Assigning the policy with the name policy1 to the interface 1/1. exit Change to the Configuration mode. diffserv enable Enable the DiffServ function globally.
+3 · · · , Open the Switching > QoS/Priority > Dif - ☐ To enable the function, select the On radio button in the Operation frame. $\ \square$ To save the changes temporarily, clic ck the 🗸 button.
+When the link on the port is up, the value e is up, in the Status column. enable Change to the Privileged EXEC mode. configure Change to the Configuration mode. class-map match-all class1 Creating a class named class1. class-map name class1 match protocol tcp Adding the $tcp$ protocol as a match condition to the class. class-map name class1 match srcip 10.20.10.11 255.255.255.0 Adding the source IP address 10.20.10.11 as a match condition to the class. class-map name class1 match srcl4port http Adding the value http (TCP Port 80) as a match condition to the class. policy-map create policy1 in Creating a policy named policyl for incoming data packets (in). policy-map name policy1 class add class1 Assigning the class with the name class1 to the policy with the name policy1. policy-map name policy1 class name class1 drop Drop data packets. interface 1/1 Change to the interface configuration mode of interface 1/1. service-policy in policy1 Assigning the policy with the name $policy1$ to the interface $1/1$ . exit Change to the Configuration mode. diffserv enable Enable the DiffServ function globally.